LMAX Trading Service

 - The first step is to make sure you are on the latest version of Sierra Chart.
 Update by selecting Help >> Download Current Version.
 This is an essential step.

-- Otherwise, you need to have a Live or Demo account with LMAX.
+- You need to have a Live or Demo account with LMAX.
+You will need a standard LMAX Web Client or API account.
+Either one will work.
 You can have an account directly with LMAX or through one of their Introducing Brokers:

 We will then make this request to LMAX, they will verify it and allow the account to be used with the Sierra Chart order routing connection.

 - Go to Sierra Chart and select Global Settings >> Data/Trade Service Settings on the menu.

 - In the Service list box select LMAX Demo Trading - DTC if you want to use your LMAX Demo account, or select LMAX Live Trading - DTC if you want to use your LMAX Live account.

 - Press the A button to save the setting.